mmmurray/graphql-dojo/README.md

 ## Exercise 3 - Combining multiple APIs

 We have now seen how GraphQL can abstract away the ugliness of a REST API, but we don't need to stop at just the one API.
 One of GraphQLs superpowers is the ability to combine multiple APIs together in a very efficient way.
-Lets extend our schema to get the coordinates for each `Station`.
+Let's extend our schema to get the coordinates for each `Station`.

 #### What you need to do 👈